Drone strikes leave Odesa citizens without power

 All non-critical infrastructure in the Ukrainian port of Odesa is without power after Russia used Iranian-made drones to hit two energy facilities, leaving 1.5 million people without power.

-“The situation in the Odesa region is very difficult,” President Volodymyr Zelenskiy said in his nightly video address on Saturday.
+“The situation in the Odesa region is very difficult,” President Volodymyr Zelensky said in his nightly video address on Saturday.

 “Unfortunately, the hits were critical, so it takes more than just time to restore electricity… It doesn’t take hours, but a few days, unfortunately.”

-Since October, Moscow has been targeting Ukraine’s energy infrastructure with large waves of missile and drone strikes.
+Since October, Moscow has targeted Ukraine’s energy infrastructure with large waves of missile and drone strikes.

-Norway was sending $US100 million ($147 million) to help restore Ukraine’s energy system, Zelenskiy said.
+Norway was sending $US100 million ($147 million) to help restore Ukraine’s energy system, Mr Zelensky said.

-Serhiy Bratchuk, spokesman for Odesa’s regional administration, said electricity for the city’s population will be restored “in the coming days,” while complete restoration of the networks may take two to three months.
+Serhiy Bratchuk, spokesman for Odesa’s regional administration, said electricity for the city’s population would be restored “in the coming days”.
+But complete restoration of networks might take two to three months.

 That post has since been deleted.